 Someone had posted a graphic announcing that it’s I Hate Florida Week with a heat map showing most of the country in a deep Arctic freeze, while the state of Florida was the only one warm with red.

-He wasn’t bragging, because frankly, it’s cool there.
+He wasn’t bragging, because frankly, it’s overcast and cool there.
 But he has the beach to himself and the salt air, shrimp, and oysters have been good to lift his spirits.

 If you need help searching for the perfect memorial to buy and have questions, contact us, we can help.